DaWe35/image-router/README.md

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Create or select a project
 3. Enable the "Vertex AI API"
-4. Go to "IAM & Admin" > "Service Accounts"
+4. Go to Credentials > Create credential > Service Account
 5. Create a new service account with "Vertex AI User" role
 6. Create a JSON key for this service account
 7. Convert the JSON to base64: `cat service-account.json | base64 -w 0`